 Remember the sunscreen.
 Now that the sun is out more often, and you’re spending more time outside, always remember to apply sunscreen before you go outside.

 Now that you know how to change your skin care habits for spring, how about organizing that makeup desk?

-Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
-She owns 5 blogs and is addicted to social media.
+Ellen is a busy mom of a 24-year-old son and 29-year-old daughter.
+She owns six blogs and is addicted to social media.
 She believes you can feel beautiful at any age and any size.
-She shares healthy, realistic beauty and fashion information geared toward women over the age of 40.
+She shares healthy, realistic beauty and fashion information geared toward women over 40.
 If you’d like to work together, email firstname.lastname@example.org to chat.